India: Can the new opposition alliance oust Modi in 2024? – DW – 07/24/2023

 The BJP, meanwhile, has played down the importance of the new alliance.

-The party and Prime Minister Modi also criticized the opposition parties as opportunists and the corrupt who defamed India globally but were now trying to save their existence and their families.
+The party and Modi also criticized the opposition parties as opportunists and the corrupt who defamed India globally but were now trying to save their existence and their families.

-Modi said political alliances "built on negativity" never succeeded.
+The prime minister said that political alliances "built on negativity" never succeeded.
 "We unite the people of India, they divide the people of India, they underestimate the ordinary people of India," he said, referring to opposition parties.

 "It (INDIA alliance) is a stillborn baby and even the doctors do not know how to save it.
 It is a desperate attempt to bring disparate groups on one platform and is compromised from the start," BJP national spokesperson Tom Vadakkan told DW.